yoyodyne-research/linapple/README.md

 ## Build Requirements

-*gala* runs on Debian/Ubuntu and Raspbian.
+*gala* builds and runs on Debian/Ubuntu and Raspbian.
-It could work on other Linux flavours.
+It may also work on other flavours of Linux.

-Requires development libraries for SDL 1.2.
+  libsdl1.2-dev
+  libsdl-image1.2-dev
+  libcurl4-openssl-dev
+  zlib1g-dev
+  libzip-dev

 ## Lineage